AdnanKhan45/whatsapp-clone/README.md

 <h2>🏠 Application Architecture</h2>

 As cleared from the main title, this app uses **Clean Architecture** to separate app's modules into independent layers to achieve maintainability, scalibility and testability.
-The Clean Architecture pattern followed in this app is of Uncle Bob AKA Robert C. Martin.
+The Clean Architecture pattern followed in this app is of Robert C. Martin AKA Uncle Bob.

 <h2>🦾 App Features</h2>